ThalesGroup/CipherTrust_Application_Protection/pkcs11/JAVA/README.md

-To run all the sample programs altogether, please first modify the following line in build.xml, property name="PIN" value="username:password"/ replace "username:password" with the credentials you used to register with the KeyManager, then simply type 'ant' in the terminal or cmd of directory.
+To run all the sample programs altogether, please first modify the following line in build.xml, property name="PIN" value="username:password"/ replace "username:password" with the credentials you used to register with the CipherTrust Manager, then simply type 'ant' in the terminal or cmd of directory.